Endpoint Memory Forensic Investigation

 What you'll be able to do

-Detect process injection, fileless malware, and credential theft in memory dumps
+Detect process injection, fileless malware, and credential theft directly inside memory dumps

-Extract IOCs from volatile evidence that never touches disk
+Extract actionable Indicators of Compromise (IOCs) from purely in-memory evidence that never touches disk

-Analyze both Windows and Linux memory captures with Volatility 3
+Perform deep forensic analysis on both Windows and Linux memory captures using Volatility 3

 Who this course is for